SEND and the local offer

 All parents are offered support on how to work with their children outside of school through termly class newsletters and other events that are held for parents on how to help their child make progress.

 Towards the end of each school year, class teachers meet to share information to help make transition from one year group into another as seamless as possible for all pupils.
 Children also experience some time with their new class teachers.
-For children with SEND, this provision may be increased and a new class teacher might, for example, provide a small book to a child who finds change difficult so that child knows what to expect when they move class.
+For children with SEND, this provision may be increased and a new class teacher might, for example, provide a small book or guide to the new class to a child who finds change difficult so that child knows what to expect when they move class.

 For Year 6 children, the SENCO will arrange to meet with transitions workers and SENCOs from receiving secondary schools and a firm plan for transition will be made.
 Children will meet these adults and will be involved in the transition process.
 Parents will also be kept informed about these meetings.